lenra-io/application-runner/README.md

   end
 end
 ```
-  - You need to Implement an Socket for your applciation that use ApplciationRunner Socket, here an exxemple:
+  - How to implement a Socket for your application that uses ApplicationRunner Socket:

 ```elixir
 defmodule YourApp.Socket do